Sauces

 2

-Mesh the pulp thoroughly then pour the pulp into a colander; squeeze out the seeds and husk to remove the pulp and set it into a bowl.
+Mesh the pulp thoroughly, then transfer it to a colander.
+Squeeze out the seeds and husk, collecting the pulp in a bowl.

 3

-In a food processor or a grinder, crush two tablespoons of the roasted peanuts into small granules; set aside for garnish.
+In a food processor or grinder, crush two tablespoons of roasted peanuts into small granules; set these aside for garnish.

 4